rodansotto/tech-blog/_posts/2022-07-04-back-to-the-roots-with-algorithms.md

     4. Resource utilization and availability in an organization
     5. Robotic motion and neural networks
 * There are some more data structures out there but the above is enough to start with.
 And having listed the applications they can be used for gives them much deserving appreciation and importance.
-* Check [.NET Collections and Data Structures](https://docs.microsoft.com/en-us/dotnet/standard/collections) from Microsoft for the data structures available in .NET and their complexities as well.
+* You can check [.NET Collections and Data Structures](https://docs.microsoft.com/en-us/dotnet/standard/collections) from Microsoft for the data structures available in .NET and their complexities as well.
 * Additionally look at [Fundamental Data Structures and Algorithms in C#](https://dev.to/adavidoaiei/fundamental-data-structures-and-algorithms-in-c-4ocf) to get a visual explanation and C# code example of the above data structures.
 * For Javascript, check [JavaScript data types and data structures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures) from Mozilla.
 It has in ECMAScript 6 new data structures such as [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) and [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
 * And for visual explanation and Javascript code example check [Data Structures in JavaScript – With Code Examples](https://www.freecodecamp.org/news/data-structures-in-javascript-with-examples/).